-The studied groups were as follows: healthy individuals (CTL), healthy non-diabetic individuals without a family history of diabetes or kidney disease, and diabetic patients.
-The individuals who participated as healthy individuals or healthy non-diabetic individuals without a family history of diabetes or kidney disease were at least 21 years old, and non-smokers or users of illicit drugs.
-Diabetic patients (T2DM) group composed of patients diagnosed with type II diabetes mellitus (fasting glucose ≥140mg/dL and glycated hemoglobin greater than 7%) for at least five years, and preserved renal function (serum creatinine <1.3mg/dL and microalbuminuria <30mg/dL) with a minimum age of 21 years and undergoing treatment for T2DM.
-The inclusion criteria for T2DM group was expressed will to participate by the patient and diagnosed kidney disease (GFR <60mL/min/1.73m2 or GFR> 60mL/min/1.73m2) associated with at least one marker of parenchymal kidney damage (e.g. proteinuria> 15.0 mg/dL) present for at least three months.
-The exclusion criteria for the T2DM group was insulin dependent patient; hospitalization for any reason in the last 30 days; and patient with a history of chronic liver disease.
+The studied groups were as follows: Healthy individuals (CTL), healthy non-diabetic individuals without a family history of diabetes or kidney disease.
+The individuals who participated in this group were at least 21 years old, non-smokers or users of illicit drugs.
+Diabetic patients (T2DM), composed of patients diagnosed with type II diabetes Mellitus (fasting glucose ≥140mg/dL and glycated hemoglobin greater than 7%) for at least 5 years and preserved renal function (serum creatinine <1.3mg/dL and microalbuminuria <30mg/dL) with a minimum age of 21 years and undergoing treatment for T2DM.
+Exclusion criteria for T2DM group: Expressed will to participate by the patient; Diagnosed kidney disease (GFR <60mL/min/1.73m2 or GFR>60mL/min/1.73m2) associated with at least one marker of parenchymal kidney damage (e.g. proteinuria> 15.0 mg/dL) present for at least 3 months.
+Exclusion criteria for T2DM group: Insulin dependent patient; Hospitalization for any reason in the last 30 days; Patient with a history of chronic liver disease.

 This study was approved by the Ethics Committee of the Centro Universitário FMABC (no. 2.302.284).
 The informed consent forms were given to the volunteers for completion prior to their participation.
-The present study was conducted in accordance with the relevant guidelines and regulations/ethical principles of the Declaration of Helsinki.
+The present study was carried out in accordance with the relevant guidelines and regulations/ethical principles of the Declaration of Helsinki.